ThDilos/ThDilos.Fox.Origin/README.md

 	Receive a random item when waking up.(Items/Weights from Minecraft wiki: items foxes hold when spawn naturally)

 	Unable to fall asleep when light level > 5.
-	Unable to fall asleep then exposed to sky.
+	Unable to fall asleep when exposed to sky.

 -Passive Skill 4
 	**Fluffy**